In Mother Goose is Dead

 A poorly conceived wish sends a restless heir to discover all is not right with his beloved father’s sultanate.

-Sultan’s Legacy, a short story that shows the influence of my years in the Middle East, now appears in the Mother Goose is Dead anthology from Damnation Books.
-The anthology is available in both print and eBook but is no longer in print.
+Sultan’s Legacy, a short story that shows the influence of my years in the Middle East, once appeared in the Mother Goose is Dead anthology from Damnation Books.
+The anthology was available in both print and eBook but is no longer in print.

 Rashid, the heir to the sultanate and possessor of as many names as he had worthless ceremonial duties, climbed the dusty steps that spiraled around the west-most minaret, one of the four highest places in his father’s palace.